avaneev/prvhash/README.md

 Note that `lcg` being an accumulator quickly leaves a possible zero state.
-Injecting (adding) a priorly unknown message via the `lcg` variable requires a larger variable size: e.g. with 16-bit variable's size (and 8-bit hash word) this may not work very well: continously adding a constant will reduce random structure limit by 2 bits; on the other hand, adding an increasing 8-bit counter to `lcg` with 16-bit size actually increases random structure limit by 1 bit (any non-constant entropy usually maximizes this limit).
+Injecting (adding) a priorly unknown message via the `lcg` variable requires a larger variable size: e.g. with 16-bit variable's size (and 8-bit hash word) this may not work very well due to double truncations: continously adding a constant will reduce random structure limit by 1-2 bits; on the other hand, adding an increasing 8-bit counter to 16-bit `lcg` actually increases random structure limit by 1-2 bits (any non-constant entropy usually maximizes this limit).
 With 64-bit variables there should be no practical issues by injecting entropy via the `lcg` variable.
 However, if possible, it is more predictable to inject entropy via the `Seed` variable.

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message